-French is the second most studies foreign language in the world.
+French is the second most studied foreign language in the world.

 Study French studies at The University of Adelaide